kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 The core of this proposal is to implement an `ImageCompatibilityPlugin` within the Kubernetes scheduler framework, working with a new `ImageCompatibilityQuery` (ICQ) CRD and existing `NodeFeatureGroup` (NFG) CRD.

 ### Component Responsibilities
 - **Mutating Webhook**: Parses OCI artifacts during Pod admission.
 Checks if an ICQ already exists (by the digest-pair name); if not, fetches the OCI artifact and creates an ICQ CR with `spec.compatibilities` only (no status computation).
 The ICQ CR itself serves as the persistent cache.
 Enforces a 5-second timeout on OCI artifact fetches.
 On registry failure or timeout, applies the compatibility failure policy (see Key Characteristic 3): the default `Fail` blocks pod creation, while `Ignore` admits the pod without the `icq-refs` annotation.
 If the fetch succeeds and the image has no compatibility metadata, the pod is admitted without creating an ICQ or adding the `icq-refs` annotation (no-op).
+Increments the ICQ refcount (annotation `nfd.node.kubernetes.io/refcount`) when it adds the `icq-refs` annotation to a Pod.
 - **Scheduler Plugin**: Computes and updates `status.compatibleNodesByRule` for ICQs (setting `conditions[Ready]=True` once computed), performs filtering of compatible nodes from ICQs (union within an ICQ, intersection across ICQs), scoring by weight, and PreBind validation.
-Increments the ICQ refcount (annotation `nfd.node.kubernetes.io/refcount`) when a Pod is successfully bound.
 - **nfd-master**: Updates `NodeFeatureGroup` status for admin-defined pre-groups only, computes pre-group homogeneity for each ICQ and records it in the ICQ `status.groupHomogeneity`, clears the ICQ `conditions[Ready]` when a pre-group membership changes or homogeneity is recomputed (feature drift), and detects post-scheduling drift by comparing drifted node features against ICQ compatibility rules.
 - **GC Controller**: Watches pod termination events, decrements the ICQ refcount via optimistic concurrency patch (retry on resourceVersion conflict), and deletes the ICQ when refcount reaches 0 and the TTL expires.